damienwhaley/challenge-cashapp/README.md

 ## Thanks

-Thanks for spending the time to review this, and I look forward to your feedback.
+Thank you for spending the time to review this, and I look forward to your feedback.